Step-By-Step Application Instructions

 1. Consult your nearest Canadian visa office about visa requirements, and to find out how long it might take to process your visa application.
 See the Visas and Study Permits section of Frequently Asked Questions for more information.

 2. Take the Preliminary English Test to check if your English level is high enough to apply to the English Language Institute (ELI).
 If you pass the test, read the ELI Policies, Mandatory Medical Insurance information and then fill out and submit the ELI application form.
 You will get a confirmation email as well as a payment information email.
 Please note that we will test your English again when you arrive, and if your score indicates that you are a beginner, we may recommend you attend a different school.

-For the English for Academic Purposes (EAP) program and the Intensive English Program (IEP), your deposit payment is $600 CAD for each session you apply for, plus a $150 CAD application fee.
-For all other programs, your deposit payment is $300 CAD for each program you apply for, plus a $150 CAD application fee.
+For the English for Academic Purposes (EAP) program and the UBC Vancouver English Experience Program (UBC-VEEP), your deposit payment is CAD$600 for each session you apply for, plus a CAD$150 application fee.
+For all other programs, your deposit payment is CAD$300 for each program you apply for, plus a CAD$150 application fee.
 The table below shows examples of different deposits and payments: